|

 the fatal pitch.
 With a savage grunt I heave the lethal shaft.

-dives.
-One heavily gloved mate grabs the singing tag line while
+One heavily gloved mate grabs the singing tag line while the

 yet cool, they play the fish.
 Back and forth the battle rages,